billpg/HashBack/README.md

 ```

 - `POST`
-  - The choice of URL is mutaually agreed by both participants in advance.
+  - The choice of URL is mutually agreed by both participants in advance.
 The issuer will need to know from this URL who the initiator is.
 - `"CrossRequestTokenExchange":`
   - This indicates the client is attempting to use the CrossRequestTokenExchange process.
 The value of this property is the version string, with `DRAFTY-DRAFT-3` indicating this version of this document.
   - The client might prefer to use a later version.
 If the service does not support that version, it may indicate the versions it does know in a `400` response.
 (See section **Version Negotiaton** later.)